Surface Finishing Capabilities for Custom CNC Machining and Sheet Metal Parts

 Regular anodized aluminum alloy colors include: natural (uncolored), black, blue, red, green, purple, and various others; colors can be custom-mixed to meet specific requirements.

-A technique in which a metal workpiece serves as the anode in a suitable electrolyte solution, undergoing electrolysis to selectively remove surface irregularities and enhance surface finish; this process is also known as electrolytic polishing.
-Electropolishing can improve the corrosion resistance of stainless steel, reduce electrical contact resistance, facilitate the preparation of metallographic specimens, enhance the reflectivity of lighting fixtures, improve the precision of various measuring instruments, and beautify everyday metal items and handicrafts.
-It is applicable to the polishing of steel, aluminum, copper, nickel, and various alloys.
+This is a polishing technique that selectively removes surface irregularities through electrolysis, thereby enhancing surface finish; this process is also known as electropolishing.
+Electropolishing improves the corrosion resistance of CNC-machined stainless steel parts and sheet metal components, reduces electrical contact resistance, facilitates the preparation of metallographic specimens, enhances the reflectivity of lighting fixtures, increases the precision of various measuring instruments, and beautifies everyday metal products and handicrafts.
+This technique is suitable for the polishing of steel, aluminum, copper, nickel, and various alloy materials.

 Black oxide :